lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

    - Edit the :guilabel:`Target revision` field back to the default branch (``master``).
    - Finally, click on the :guilabel:`Save` button.

-4. In the service's page in Argo CD, click on the :guilabel:`Sync` button to redeploy the service from the default branch.
+4. In the application's page in Argo CD, click on the :guilabel:`Sync` button to redeploy the application from the default branch.

 Next steps
 ==========

-Follow this page, you have iterated on the development of your service and ultimately upgraded that service in a development environment.
+Follow this page, you have iterated on the development of your application and ultimately upgraded that application in a development environment.
 The next step is to roll out this change to other environments.
 This activity is normally done by the administrators for each environment, see :doc:`/admin/sync-argo-cd`.